Useful Library class numbers

 Large legal database containing UK, EU and international case law, legislation (up-to-date, amended versions), legal journals, commentary texts, current awareness, and news.
 Very good range of practitioner texts in the Commentary section including Butterworths Company Law Handbook and Butterworths Family Law Service.
 Includes All England Law Reports, Encyclopaedia of Forms and Precedents, and Halsbury's Laws.

 Large legal database containing UK and EU case law, legislation (up to date revised versions), legal journals, commentary texts such as Civil Procedure (the White Book) and Law Reports such as ICLR Law Reports and Weekly Law Reports.
 The current awareness section is useful for keeping up-to-date.
 Also links to Westlaw International for access to all Westlaw content outside of the UK and Europe.
-The News section is not included in our subscription.
+First time users may need to register, please use your Leeds Beckett email address.
+If asked for an institution, please search and select Leeds Beckett University.
+If presented with a OnePass page, just click 'Sign in'.
+Practical Law and the News section are not included in our subscription.

 If you look at page 52 of Quote, Unquote you will see what information you need to reference a Case in Harvard.
 We do not mention Westlaw, or any other database name, as Westlaw is not the publisher.
 Instead we just provide the case reference.
 An example of a case reference is: